 – said Bennett Hennessy development director of Armonía.

-Nine Blue-throated Macaw chicks have fledged from our nest boxes in 2017.
 The most important event this year is the confirmed first record of a second generation of Blue-throated Macaws being bred in our nest boxes.
 Both parents of this chick fledged from Armonía’s nest boxes seven years ago, now returning to raise their own offspring.

 This proves that Macaws fledged from a nest box are in fact learning and copying the breeding behavior of their parents and are prone to use next boxes themselves.